profile pic

 These are operations like adding a month to the time, or adding a day to the time, or adding 300 hours to the time.
 Arithmetic becomes more complicated if we want to accommodate what is intuitive to us.
 When we say same day next month, we usually mean same day from the start of next month, irrespective of whether the current month has 28, 29, 30 or 31 days.
 Similarly, arithmetic around years should adjust for leap years.
 Intuitive calendar arithmetic (day, week, month, and year) is common in libraries.
 Complicated scenarios like the end of next month might be supported by helper functions in the library.
 Most date-time libraries would support these kinds of calendrical arithmetic.

 But when it comes to timezone and time within a day, implementations vary widely.
 UTC + Duration is somewhat straightforward.
 There is no offset.
 We don't need to worry about offset changes.
-Most libraries could handle UTC + Duration consitenctly.
+Most libraries could handle UTC + Duration consistently.
 CT + Duration is more complicated.
 We will only consider how Time Zone affects these calculations.
-E.g. the intent of adding a day to a timestamp might be to get the same time next day.
-But how should one accommodate for a DST or an offset change within that time period?
+E.g., the intent of adding a day to a timestamp might be to get the same time the next day.
+But how should one accommodate for a DST or an offset change within that period?
 There are a few ways in which software libraries around Time Zone handle this.
 Remember the three cases?
-Time Zone can stay same (simplest case).
+Time Zone can stay the same (in the simplest case).
 And the other two are: Time Zone offset can move forward, or backward.
 Let's consider concrete examples.
-You are in Europe/Copenhagen Time Zone.
+You are in the Europe/Copenhagen Time Zone.
 Let's say you want to add a day to 2019-03-30 3am.
-Unfortunately the offset changed from +1 to +2 on 2019-03-31 2am (civil time).
-Intuitively by a day you probably meant, same time next day.
-So adding a day to the time above should result to 2019-03-31 3am.
+Unfortunately, the offset changed from +1 to +2 on 2019-03-31 2am (civil time).
+Intuitively, by a day, you probably meant the same time the next day.
+So adding a day to the time above should result in 2019-03-31 3am.
 But if we blindly add 24 hours to 2019-03-30 3am, the result would be 2019-03-31 4am.
-To get the intuitive result, time has to be adjusted.
-Temporal.ZonedDateTime.add explains these adjustments.
 Different Time Zone libraries handle these cases differently.
-Here are the behaviors I have come across.
+Here are the behaviors I have come across:

-2. Does arithmetic in UTC: Elixir DateTime - Converts the civil clock time to UTC, does arithmetic and converts the result back to civil time.
+2. Does arithmetic in UTC: Elixir DateTime - Converts the civil clock time to UTC, does arithmetic, and converts the result back to civil time.
 This means it doesn't adjust for Time Zone shifts.
-This is the case of 2019-03-31 4am in example above.
-Time between start and end will always be 24 hours.
+This is the case of 2019-03-31 4am in the example above.
+The time between start and end will always be 24 hours.
 Note that because the resulting time is a mapping from UTC → CT, it will never be invalid.

-3. Does whats intuitive: Luxon, Temporal - This is the case where the arithmetic above would result in 2019-03-31 3am.
+3. Does what's intuitive: Luxon, Temporal - This is the case where the arithmetic above would result in 2019-03-31 3am.
 When there are two possibilities, Luxon picks the source timestamp offset.
-To do explicit operation, you can add duration in hours.
+To do an explicit operation, you can add duration in hours.

 4. Does not support? day.js - The implementation does not adjust for Time Zone offset changes.
-In dayjs case, likely, it's not supported by the library.
+In dayjs case, the library doesn't support it.

 How does the logic in Luxon work?

 So, if you are working with date time and Time Zone arithmetic, you have to evaluate the library you are using.
 There are basically two cases the library has to accommodate for.
-The case where offset shift forward.
+The case where the offset shifts forward.
 And the one where it shifts back.
 I have listed three of these cases.
-Parse these cases with your library and add a day, an hour etc to understand what the library supports.
+Parse these cases with your library and add a day, an hour, etc to understand what the library supports.

 tzcivil timeUTCoffset fromoffset to